This content block does not have a preview.

 His tipping point came when the team won the 1991 national college football championship and traveled to Washington, D.C., to meet then-president George H.W.
 Bush.
 Walter partied hard and blacked out.
 He passed out and missed the team visit to the White House.

 The next several years were a blur.
-He hurt his shoulder and didn’t do as well as he expected in the NFL combine.
+He hurt his shoulder and didn’t do as well as expected in the NFL Combine, an invite-only event where promising college athletes train in front of NFL scouts.
 He skipped out on meetings with NFL teams, but eventually signed as a free agent with the New York Giants.

 Four months later, the team cut him for failing a drug test.
 He kicked around the Canadian Football League for a year, but held out hope that he’d make it back to the NFL.